RGdevz/ppu-paddle-ocr/README.md

 ### Why use this library?

 1.  **Lightweight**: Optimized for performance with minimal dependencies
 2.  **Easy Integration**: Simple API to detect and recognize text in images
 3.  **Cross-Platform**: Works in Node.js and Bun environments
 4.  **Customizable**: Support for custom models and dictionaries
-5. **Pre-packed Models**: Includes optimized PaddleOCR models ready for immediate use
+5.  **Pre-packed Models**: Includes optimized PaddleOCR models ready for immediate use, with automatic fetching from GitHub.
 6.  **TypeScript Support**: Full TypeScript definitions for enhanced developer experience
 7.  **Auto Deskew**: Using multiple text analysis to straighten the image

 ## Installation